olga-khomenko/Portfolio/README.md

 After working for years in office administration, the covid time made me re-evaluate my professional goals and gave me courage to make a strong step towards Quality Assurance.
 I was always fascinated with what modern programming tools can do now, how automation can simplify our life.
 In my previous positions, while working with a lot of numbers and data, I mastered  my detail-orientation skills and communication.
 Moreover, I always tried to automate my work processes as much as possible.

- Once I've finished Python Development and QA Automation Bootcamps I am looking forward to improving the quality of your product by covering its frontend and backend  functionalities with reliable end-to-end automated testing.
+ Once I've finished Python Development and QA Automation Bootcamps I am looking forward to improving the quality of your product by validaing its frontend and backend  functionalities.

  You can visit **[my LinkedIn page](https://www.linkedin.com/in/olga-khomenko-qa/)**